Perfmatters Review: Love it or Leave it

 Note: I haven’t tried preloading, pre-connecting, or prefetching anything with the help of code snippets yet.
 I am sure there is a way.

-Perfmatters: Fonts (4)
+Perfmatters: Lazy Loading (4)

-Then I figured out that the problem of browsers, not lazy loading my images, iframes, and videos was because the class that tells the browser to do that was missing.
+Then I figured out that the problem of browsers not lazy loading my images, iframes, and videos was because the class that tells the browser to do that was missing.

 Now my videos, images, and Iframes are being lazy-loaded without the need for a JS library.